Skip to main content

 What It Is

-• Opinionated, zero-config build tool and project scaffolder.
+• Opinionated Bun-first build tool and project scaffolder.

-• Full-stack by default: frontend (HTML/CSS/TS) + Node API server.
+• Full-stack by default: frontend (HTML/CSS/TS) plus a Node-compatible backend runtime.

-• Single CLI drives workflows: init, build, watch, test, publish, generators.
+• Single CLI surface drives workflows: init, refresh, enable, build, watch, test, publish, smoke, and generators.

 Organization